dynamsoft-docs/web-twain-docs/getstarted/helloworld.md

 # HelloWorld

-> Before you start, please make sure you have downloaded and installed the latest version of `Dynamic Web TWAIN SDK`.
+> Before you start, please make sure you have downloaded and installed the latest version of Dynamic Web TWAIN SDK.
 If you have not yet done so, you can download the SDK with a 30-day free trial from [here](https://www.dynamsoft.com/Downloads/WebTWAIN_Download.aspx).

-This guide will help you create your first browser-based scanning application using Dynamic Web TWAIN in just a few minutes!
+This guide will help you create your first browser-based scanning application using DWT in just a few minutes!

 If you would like to follow a video guide of HelloWorld, you can check out the video on [YouTube](https://www.youtube.com/watch?v=qShti9aVfLU){:target="_blank"}